Abstract

 Start of renewal

-In 1994, the Northern Territory in Australia relaxed its helmet law and reduced its enforcement.
-Since then, the helmet wearing rate is the lowest in Australia, cyclist hospitalisations per capita are the lowest in Australia and cycling to work is three times the national average.
+In 1994, the Northern Territory of Australia relaxed its helmet law and reduced its enforcement.
+The helmet wearing rate is the lowest in Australia.
+Cyclist hospitalisations per capita are the lowest and cycling to work is three times the national average.

-Bike share schemes have been introduced with great success all over the world, providing valuable health and environmental benefits.
+Bike share schemes have been successful all over the world.
 Even in cities without a history of cycling, the benefits can be significant.
 For example, in Seville, Spain:

-Bike share schemes have been successful all over the world, except in Melbourne and Brisbane, where they are crippled by a helmet law.
-This form of slow, upright cycling is safe.
-The helmet requirement is irrational.
+Bike share schemes have been successful all over the world, except in Melbourne and Brisbane.

-In 2010, Melbourne and then Brisbane introduced bike share schemes.
-However, usage is Melbourne is 20 TIMES lower than in Dublin, a city of comparable size.
+In 2010, Melbourne introduced a bike share scheme.
+Usage is 20 TIMES lower than in Dublin, a city of comparable size.
 Danish urban planner Mikael Colville-Andersen, who specialises in cycling, noted:

-Bike share schemes in Mexico City and Tel Aviv have boomed since the Mexican and Israeli Government repealed their mandatory all-age helmet laws.
-The Australian cities of Sydney, Perth, Fremantle and Adelaide have publicly declared their support for partial helmet law repeal to encourage public use of bike share projects.
+Bike share schemes in Mexico City and Tel Aviv have boomed since the Mexican and Israeli Government repealed their mandatory helmet laws.
+The Australian cities of Sydney, Perth, Fremantle and Adelaide have declared their support for helmet law reform.

-Even in the US, where the belief in helmets is strong, people are questioning the suitability of helmets for bike share, as noted by Piet De Jong:
+Even in the US, where the belief in helmets is strong, people are questioning the suitablility of helmets for bike share:

 “Pushing helmets really kills cycling and bike-sharing in particular because it promotes a sense of danger that just isn’t justified — in fact, cycling has many health benefits …